 However, ironically given the success of Discoveryland in reinvigorating what a Tomorrowland could be, the initial financial failure of EuroDisney crippled both projects.
 Disneyland’s Tomorrowland was given little more than a bronze paint job and the failed Rocket Rods attraction.
 The Walt Disney World version did receive a limited placemaking project, and the ExtraTERRORestial Alien Encounter…which would close less than a decade later, thanks in part to it being the scariest Disney attraction of all time.

-Since the late 1990s, both Disneyland and Walt Disney World’s Tomorrowland’s have stagnated.
+Since the late 1990s, Tomorrowland in both Disneyland and Walt Disney World have stagnated.
 While each has seen some turnover in attractions, their greater theme and aesthetic design has continued to date itself, furthering the “Tomorrowland Problem” into the new millennium.
-While numerous plans to redevelop on or both of the U.S. Tomrrowlands have been rumored — including everything from a Lucas or Marvel land, a re-theme based on the 2015 Tomorrowland film, and a a design based on Shanghai Disneyland’s lush, plant-centric version of the land to go along with the construction of a clone of Shangahai’s Tron coaster at the Magic Kingdom — none have come to fruition as of yet.
+Numerous plans to redevelop Tomorrowland in one or both of the parks have been rumored — including everything from a Lucas or Marvel land, a re-theme based on the 2015 Tomorrowland film, and a design based on Shanghai Disneyland’s lush, plant-centric version of the land.
+Currently, the only update being made is construction of a clone of Shanghai’s Tron coaster at the Magic Kingdom — set to open in 2022.